dartsidedev/ugly-fullstack-dart-meetup-clone/README.md

 > **`ugly-fullstack-dart-meetup-clone`**
 > [`dartside.dev`](https://dartside.dev)

-> Implement a Meetup clone using nothing but Dart.
+A Meetup clone using nothing but Dart.

 ## Background